Valeriano Gómez

-Tomás Valeriano Gómez Sánchez (born 15 December 1957) is a Spanish socialist politician and economist.
-From 21 October 2010 to 22 December 2011 was the Minister of Labor and Immigration in the ninth legislature under the presidency of José Luis Rodríguez Zapatero.
+Tomás Valeriano Gómez Sánchez (born 15 December 1957) is a Spanish politician and economist who served as minister of labour and immigration from 2010 to 2011, under José Luis Rodríguez Zapatero.

 Political career

 Bachelor of Economics and Business Administration, he specializes in Labor Economics from the Complutense University of Madrid.
-Member of the General Union of Workers (UGT) and the Spanish Socialist Worker's Party (PSOE), worked as an economist in the Technical Cabinet of the Confederal Executive Committee of UGT.
-He has been an executive advisor in the Ministry of Labor and Social Security from 1988 to 1994 and State Secretary of Employment from 2004 to 2006.
-He was advisor to the Economic and Social Council of Spain.
+Member of the General Union of Workers (UGT) and the Spanish Socialist Workers' Party (PSOE), worked as an economist in the Technical Cabinet of the Confederal Executive Committee of UGT.
+He served as executive advisor in the Ministry of Labour and Social Security from 1988 to 1994 and as Secretary-General for Employment from 2004 to 2006.
+He also worked as advisor to the Economic and Social Council.

-The day of the general strike of 2010, was present at the head of the demonstration in Madrid against the labor reform.
+The day of the 2010 Spanish general strike, was present at the head of the demonstration in Madrid against the labor reform.

-Minister of Labor
+Minister of Labour

-On 20 October 2010, he was appointed Minister of Labor by Prime Minister José Luis Rodríguez Zapatero, and took possession before the king Juan Carlos the same day.
+On 20 October 2010, he was nominated as Minister of Labour by Prime Minister José Luis Rodríguez Zapatero, and assumed office before King Juan Carlos I the following day.

-Deputy
+Member of Parliament

-He participated in the general elections of 20 November 2011 as number three of the PSOE list for Madrid, being elected deputy.
-After leaving the ministerial portfolio, he focused on his work as a deputy, serving as spokesperson for the Socialist Group in the Economy Committee of the Congress of Deputies, a position he left 1 January 2015 after discrepancies with Pedro Sánchez.
+He ran in the 2011 Spanish general election as number three of the PSOE list for Madrid, being elected member of parliament.
+After leaving the ministerial portfolio, he focused on his work as a MP, serving as spokesperson for the Socialist Group in the Economy Committee of the Congress of Deputies, a position he left on 1 January 2015 after disagreements with Pedro Sánchez.